-A wildlife-rich woodland set in a lovely secluded valley leading to the coast at Saltburn.
-A dense canopy of oak and ash trees shelter a winding path which runs the entire length of the valley and provides good opportunities to see all the reserve has to offer.
+Saltburn Gill is a wildlife-rich SSSI woodland set in a lovely secluded valley leading to the coast at Saltburn.
+A dense canopy of oak and ash trees shelter a winding path that runs the entire length of the valley and provides good opportunities to see all the reserve has to offer.

 In spring, showy yellow flowers of lesser celandine are shortly followed by carpets of strong smelling wild garlic and bluebells.
 Other plants to look out for include dog’s mercury, woodruff, bugle, moschatel and wood avens.